aananthcn/lan-connect/README.md

 It is composed of following classes

  1. SecureSocket - the name explains everything
- 2. LcFinder - does find all devices in a LAN
+ 2. LcLink - link layer, find all devices in a LAN
  3. EasyJson - a helper class to parse json files
  4. LanConnect - the main class that manages modes and protocol